 If you have a family history of high cholesterol, high blood pressure, coronary artery disease, strokes or heart attacks, your child has an increased risk of hypercholesterolemia.
 High blood pressure, obesity, and/or diabetes further increase your child’s risk of health problems, which could limit their quality of life.
-At Children’s Cardiology Group in Orange and Mission Viejo, California, the team of board-certified pediatric cardiologists provide testing and treatment for hypercholesterolemia, hypertension, and obesity.
+At Children’s Cardiology Group in Orange, Newport Beach and Mission Viejo, California, the team of board-certified pediatric cardiologists provide testing and treatment for hypercholesterolemia, hypertension, and obesity.
 If you’re concerned about your child’s heart health or if a routine screening revealed elevated cholesterol levels, call Children’s Cardiology Group or schedule a consultation today.

 Hypercholesterolemia is the clinical term for high cholesterol.
 While you might think of high cholesterol as an adult health problem, children can also develop this potentially dangerous condition.